The voice of urban opportunity

 Managing Director, MMI LLCShow Bio

-Georgia Murray is the managing director of MMI, LLC.
-A founding board member of First Commons Bank in Newton, MA, Georgia was also an active board member of Capital Crossing Bank, participating in the strategy which led to the bank’s sale to Lehman Brothers.
-Georgia has been president of the Multifamily Housing Institute, a trustee of the Urban Land Institute, director of the National Multifamily Housing Council and has spoken on national and local panels about affordable housing.
-Georgia was a senior advisor to the Harvard Graduate School of Design on the Public Housing Operating Cost Study and co-authored a case study on affordable housing finance which she co-teaches at the Tuck School and Harvard Business School.
+Georgia has been the president of the Multifamily Housing Institute, a trustee of the Urban Land Institute, and a director of the National Multifamily Housing Council.
+She has spoken on national and local panels formed for the discussion of affordable housing.
+Georgia was a senior advisor to the Harvard Graduate School of Design on the Public Housing Operating Cost Study from 2000-2003, and has co-authored a case study on affordable housing finance which she co-teaches at the Tuck School and Harvard Business School.
 She was a member of the executive committee of the Commonwealth Housing Task Force.
+In 2007, she joined the board of the Preservation of Affordable Housing, Inc., a non-profit housing group dedicated to preserving privately owned subsidized properties affordable for low income families.

 Carl W. Stern